guinetn/basecamp/assets/books/dotnet/threading/a_threads/threads.md

 but it's not thread safe: one thread can be reading one as the other thread is writing... remedy is to obtain an exclusive lock while reading and writing to the common data... see 'locking/data races'
 Processes are fully isolated from each other; threads have just a limited degree of isolation (stack).

+***Context switching***
+Process of unloading a thread state from the memory, remembering it, and reloading another thread.
+The more threads, the more switching, the more taxation on the work that should be done.

 ## Threads vs Processes

 Each process provides the resources needed to execute a program.
 A process has a virtual address space, executable code, open handles to system objects, a security context, a unique process identifier, environment variables, a priority class, minimum and maximum working set sizes, and at least one thread of execution.
 Each process is started with a single thread, often called the primary thread, but can create additional threads from any of its threads.